anaximeno/shazamPy/README.md

 * sha384sum
 * sha512sum

+---

 ## Installation:

-Before the installation secure that you've installed all requirements.
-There isn't no builds for installing the program already so you've to manually install the files on your computer.
+Before the installation secure that you've installed all requirements:

-#### Prerequisites:

 * **Python** - version 3.6.x or higher
 * **termcolor** - version 1.1.x or higher (install it with pip or conda)
 * **tqdm** - version 4.x or higher (install it with pip or conda)

-#### How to install:
+### How to install:

-For installing the program, you just have to download this repository and put the file '*usr/bin/shazam*' on '*/usr/bin/*' in your computer and put the directory '*urs/lib/shazam*' on '*/usr/lib*'.
-Or artenatively run the installation script named *install.sh* with the command below:
+For installing the program run the installation script '**install.sh**' which is on the root directory of this program as shown below:

     $ sudo sh install.sh

-#### More detailed:
-On this directory:
+Or on the root directory:

 	$ sudo cp usr/bin/shazam /usr/bin/
 	$ sudo cp usr/lib/shazam -r /usr/lib/

-Try to see if it is working:
+After installing it, see if it is working using the following command:

 	$ shazam

 ## Usage:

 	$ shazam {Sub-Commands} [Arguments..]

-### If wanted to read and check the sum on a file:

-	$ shazam read [filename]

 ### For more options, try, after install it: